Log cabin: Europe

+United States and Canada

-One method common in the Ohio River Valley in southwestern Ohio and southeastern Indiana is the Block House End Method.
-An example of this is found in the David Brown House.
+In North America, cabins were constructed using a variety of notches.
+One method common in the Ohio River Valley in Southwestern Ohio and Southeastern Indiana is the block house end method, which is exemplified in the David Brown House in Rising Sun, Indiana.

-Some older buildings in the United States Midwest and the Canadian Prairies are log structures covered with clapboards or other materials.
-Nineteenth-century cabins used as dwellings were occasionally plastered on the interior.
+Some older buildings in the Midwestern United States and the Canadian Prairies are log structures covered with clapboards or other materials.
+19th-century cabins used as dwellings were occasionally plastered on the interior.
 The O'Farrell Cabin (c.
 1865) in Boise, Idaho, had backed wallpaper used over newspaper.
 The C.C.A.
 Christenson Cabin in Ephraim, Utah (c.
 1880) was plastered over willow lath.
 Log cabins reached their peak of complexity and elaboration with the Adirondack-style cabins of the mid-19th century.
 This style was the inspiration for many United States Park Service lodges built at the end of the 19th century and beginning of the 20th century.

 Log cabin building never died out or fell out of favor.
 It was surpassed by the needs of a growing urban United States.
-During the 1930s and the Great Depression, the Roosevelt Administration directed the Civilian Conservation Corps to build log lodges throughout the west for use by the Forest Service and the National Park Service.
+During the 1930s and the Great Depression, the Roosevelt administration directed the Civilian Conservation Corps to build log lodges throughout the west for use by the Forest Service and the National Park Service.
 Timberline Lodge on Mount Hood in Oregon was such a log structure, and it was dedicated by President Franklin D. Roosevelt.
 In 1930, the world's largest log cabin was constructed at a private resort in Montebello, Quebec, Canada.
-Often described as a "log château", it serves as the Château Montebello hotel.
+Often described as a log château, it serves as the Château Montebello hotel.

 The modern version of a log cabin is the log home, which is a house built usually from milled logs.
 The logs are visible on the exterior and sometimes interior of the house.
-These cabins are mass manufactured, traditionally in Scandinavian countries and increasingly in eastern Europe.
+These cabins are mass manufactured, traditionally in Nordic countries and increasingly in Eastern Europe.
 Squared milled logs are precut for easy assembly.
 Log homes are popular in rural areas, and even in some suburban locations.
-In many resort communities in the United States West, homes of log and stone measuring over 3000 sqft are not uncommon.
+In many resort communities in the Western United States, homes of log and stone measuring over 3000 sqft are not uncommon.
 These "kit" log homes are one of the largest consumers of logs in the Western United States.

 In the United States, log homes have embodied a traditional approach to home building, one that has resonated throughout American history.
-It is especially interesting to discover that, in today's world, log homes represent a technology that allows a home to be built with a high degree of sustainability.
-In fact, log homes are frequently considered to be on the leading edge of the green building movement.
+Log homes represent a technology that allows a home to be built with a high degree of sustainability.
+They are frequently considered to be on the leading edge of the green building movement.

-Crib barns were a popular type of barn found throughout the U.S. south and southeast regions.
-Crib barns were especially ubiquitous in the Appalachian and Ozark Mountain states of North Carolina, Virginia, Kentucky, Tennessee and Arkansas.

-In Europe, modern log cabins are often built in gardens and used as summerhouses, home offices or as an additional room in the garden.
-Summer houses and cottages are often built from logs in northern Europe.
+Crib barns were a popular type of barn found throughout the American Southern and Southeastern regions.
+Crib barns were especially ubiquitous in the Appalachian and Ozark Mountain states of North Carolina, Virginia, Kentucky, Tennessee, and Arkansas.
+In Europe, modern log cabins are often built in gardens and used as summerhouses, home offices, or as an additional room in the garden.
+Summer houses and cottages are often built from logs in Northern Europe.